webrecorder/behaviors/manual/FAQ.md

 ## How can I contribute to Autopilot?

-Read the chapter on [Hacking Autopilot](./chapter2.md) for a guide on contributing to Autopilot.
+Read the chapter on [Hacking Autopilot](./chapter3.md) for a guide on contributing to Autopilot.
+We suggest that beginner developers take a look at [Chapter 2](./chapter2.md) for a simpler overview of how Autopilot works.

 ##Glossary of Terms